wp-plugins/quick-bar/readme.txt

 Yes, you can do this by using the shortcode provided from settings page.

 = 5.
+Does it work with caching plugins ? =

+You can turn on compatibility with cache plugins from settings page.
+Please  note that since this method uses ajax, the popup will be a rendered a bit slower than in normal mode.

+= 6.
 Can I create multiple quick bar popup boxes  for different pages ? =

 To create multiple quickbars (sidebars), you need to purchase the premium version.

-= 6.
+= 7.
 Where can i get the premium version ? =

 The premium version can be purchased from our site [xyzscripts.com](http://xyzscripts.com/wordpress-plugins/xyz-wp-popup/ "XYZ WP Popup").